Helix Platform Consent

 In some cases, we may not be able to sequence your DNA for technical reasons.
 There may also be other reasons, such as a bone marrow transplant, missing/extra sections of DNA, or not having enough DNA in your saliva.

 It’s possible that some or all of your Genetic Information will not meet our quality standards.
+For instance, your data may not be complete for some regions we target.
 In that case, some or all DNA Products won’t be able to use your Genetic Information.
 These DNA Products will not be available to you.

 Questions about the Helix Platform

 You may have questions about Helix, the Helix Platform, or your use of it.
-If you do, you can contact Helix’s Customer Care:
+If you do, you can contact Helix’s Customer Success team: